Implant Placement: Over or Under the Muscle?

 Under the Muscle (Subpectoral) Breast Implant Placement:

 - Pros: Using smooth implants under the pectoralis muscles reduces the capsular contracture rate to less than 10%.
 In thinner women, the added bulk of the muscle over the upper and inner aspects of the implants makes the edges less visible and the curve of the breast more natural.
-When textured implants are used, the rippling in the areas under the muscle is usually invisible.

 - Cons: The recovery is more uncomfortable for several days.
 It takes longer for the swelling to subside and for the breasts to settle.
 You may need several months to see the end results.
 When the pectoralis muscle is contracted during exercise or in some daily movements, the muscle flattens the implants and pushes them outward, changing the shape of the breast.
 Occasionally, an indentation over the implant is seen along the edge of the muscle.
 When there is a moderate amount of breast tissue that is lax or becomes lax in time, it may sag below the position of the implant that is held in place by the muscle, resulting in a double bubble deformity.